ktexml/ktex-spec/spec/01-Overview.md

 KTex is an extensible markup language that simplifies the process of preparing texts for publication.

-## Problems
+## Design Principles

 Before delving into the specifics, let's first explore the primary problems that KTex aims to resolve.
-These problems help illustrate the key features of KTex and reflect the fundamental design principles that guide its development.
+These problems, in turn, help to illustrate the key features of KTex and reflect the fundamental design principles that guide its development.

 ### Single Base